A real-analytic Jordan curve cannot bound infinitely many relative minima of area: What is true if is constant

 The equation has one solution

-Since it is a linear equation, every solution is a multiple of that one; but as $\w$ goes to infinity, $\Q$ must be asymptotic to $B_0 (\beta/\alpha)\w^k$, so that condition determines the solution uniquely.
-We have now proved
+Since it is a linear equation, every solution is a multiple of that one, so the formula in the lemma is proved.
+Whenever $C$ occurs in the context of this integral, it will mean this constant.

 Multiplying by $\AA$ we have

 This equation shows that $\BB$ vanishes wherever $\AA$ does, and to at least as great an order.
 Hence the rational function $\BB/\AA$ is actually a polynomial.
 That completes the proof of the lemma.